russellballestrini/russell.ballestrini.net/content/2017-10-24-webwords-is-a-minimal-viable-web-app-with-docker-in-as-many-languages-as-possible.rst

 **why did you choose this programming problem?**

-I think the spec of webwords small enough to for people new to the language to digest but complete in that it does something useful and demonstrates two common tasks: running an HTTP server and using an HTTP client.
+I think the spec of webwords is small enough for people new to any language to digest but complete in that it does something useful and demonstrates two common tasks: running an HTTP server and using an HTTP client.

 Also, I needed a way to verify if a user had posession of a domain name for the `comment service <https://www.remarkbox.com>`_ I'm building called Remarkbox.
 I decided to make this verification program a micro service, first with Python and later with Go.
 The result was webwords.

 Shortly after during a hackathon I used webwords to learn how to build Docker images for various languages and formalize the idea into a single project.

 **What's next?**

 Webwords is for tinkering.
 If you want to add a version or touch up an existing version, send a PR.
-Maybe in the future there will be a fork that adds a cache layer or teaches how to add logging or metrics gathering.
+Maybe a future fork will show a guide for adding a cache layer or teach how to add logging or gather metrics.

 go